azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 # Overview

-In this lab, we wil cover using Visual Studio Code and Visual Studio Team Services to create a continuous integration/continuous deployment pipeline to deploy a Node.js application to Azure App Service using an ARM Template.
+In this lab we will use *Visual Studio Code* and *Visual Studio Team Services* to create a continuous integration/continuous deployment pipeline to deploy a Node.js application to *Azure App Service* using an ARM Template.

-The scenario will cover:
-* Node.js & Express
-* Visual Studio Code (VSCode)
-* Git & GitHub
-* Visual Studio Team Services (VSTS)
-* Azure Web App
-* ARM Templates

-You do not need to have prior knowledge of Node.js or Express for this lab but you will need to make basic changes to Javascript files.
-Likewise no prior experience with VSTS and Azure is required (but obviously beneficial).
-You will be able to complete the lab using either a Windows or Mac machine, but some of the commands documented here are Windows variants.

 The high-level flow is:
 1. Install the pre-requisite applications